davidkuch/rent_analyzer/readme.md

 cli_server - runs a CLI server that prompts for csv file and year-month input,
                and prints the result of running the queries.

+ Go - directory, another version of the same software, in Golang.
+Not finished yet.